Aryainguz/func-utils/README.md

 ---

+### `awaitAllSettledWithTimeout` Utility 🆕

+A timeout-safe wrapper around parallel promises, ideal for aggregating responses from multiple microservices.
+Each task is executed with a timeout, and results are returned in an `allSettled`-style format with added support for timed-out states.

+#### Features:
+- Executes async tasks in parallel with a global timeout per task.
+- Returns `fulfilled`, `rejected`, or `timed_out` status for each task.
+- Great for fail-soft and resilient service orchestration.

+---

 ## Description

 These utilities help manage function executions efficiently, improve system resilience, and handle failures gracefully. **Debouncing** waits for a period of inactivity before executing a function, **Throttling** ensures that a function is only executed at regular intervals, **Circuit Breakers** prevent cascading failures, **Rate Limiting** controls request rates, **Logging** helps debug, and **Saga Pattern** ensures reliable distributed transactions.